Home

 Q. I sent in our layout application the day after we received it from you, but now I've been told we didn't make it into the show!
 What gives???

-A. Unfortunately this has become a very contentious issue among modular layouts interested in attending TTS.
+A. Unfortunately this has been a problematic issue among modular layouts interested in attending TTS.
 We sympathize with you, as many of you are good friends; however we refuse to "play favorites" and have to make things fair for everyone.

 That means "first Z, first N, first HO, first S, first O, first G, second Z, second N, etc...." until we have filled up.
-Sometimes we contact one or two clubs that might be placed on "standby" in case we need to fill space at the last minute due to cancellations and such.
+Sometimes we contact one or two clubs that might be placed on "standby" in case we need to fill space at the last minute due to cancellations and such, or we might mutually agree to a prearrangement where a club does not apply every year.

 Note that we usually accept everyone that applies in every scale except HO, because we typically don't get all that many applications in Z, S, or G; inevitably it's three or four HO layouts that must be turned away.